 Is physical care different from emotional care in Assisted Living or any Senior Care Setting?

-In fact there is a significant difference between doing the physical task of giving a shower and then giving a shower combined with a friendly discussion of recent events, recent visitors, or activities both care giver and resident have experienced in the day to day life.
+In fact, there is a significant difference between doing the physical task of giving a shower and then giving a shower combined with a friendly discussion of recent events, recent visitors, or activities both caregiver and resident have experienced in the day-to-day life.
 That later is emotional health and goes a long way to change physical care inot caring and maximize emotional health for both caregiver and resident.

 This distinction applies to “care” in all care settings Assisted Living, Assisted Living Facilities, Home Care, Hospice Care, Medical Care, Dementia Care, Alzheimer’s Care, Memory Care, Elder Care, Respite Care, Hospital Care, Residential Care, and all of the care settings.

 What is “skilled” care vs custodial care.

 Insurance companies constantly try to define custodial care as something less, of lower value, lower price than “skilled” care.
 In fact, people pay more attention to the caregiver than the insurance defined skilled views of the nurse or doctor. the reason for that is trust and continuity of care.
 When, not just if, something happens in the day to day life of a frail senior who needs assistance the only skills that will matter are the skills of the person the resident can get and that in general is of the caregiver.
 The caregivers interpersonal skills, compassion, caring are used every minute of every day to provide feeling good, comfort, redirection and to help empower the senior to remain positive, active, productive and feeling good.
 That in fact is a skill.
 Call it patience, compassion, good family values, faith in God, but whatever you call it that is indeed what the senior needs and wants.